SamHH/portfolio/README.md

 ## Which technologies are in use here?

+This project runs Node on the backend with various npm dependencies such as Express.

+### Meanwhile, on the frontend...

-- HTML5
+- Jade templating
-- CSS3 w/ Sass (SCSS syntax)
+- Sass (SCSS syntax) preprocessor
+- Gulp w/ various plugins incl/ PostCSS
-- JavaScript w/o jQuery, transpiled using Babel
+- ES2015 JavaScript (transpiled using Babel) w/ Browserify for modularity and dependency bundling
-- npm for frontend dependencies and Gulp (task-runner)
+- npm for all dependencies
-- Composer for backend dependencies

 ## Which browsers are supported?

-This project supports IE10+ in an attempt to find vanilla JavaScript usable without the need for libraries such as jQuery (for example, IE9 doesn't even support ``Element.classList``).
+This project supports IE10+ in an attempt to find vanilla JavaScript usable on the frontend without the need for libraries such as jQuery (for example, IE9 doesn't even support ``Element.classList``).

 Soon after IE10 is killed off officially by Microsoft (currently scheduled for [January 12, 2016](https://www.microsoft.com/en-us/WindowsForBusiness/End-of-IE-support)), the minimum browser required will become IE11.
 The hope is that eventually we can reach a state whereby only evergreen browsers are supported (Chrome, Firefox, Edge, et cetera).

 ## How do I utilise this repository?

-1. Ensure you have npm (node) and Composer installed globally.
+1. Ensure you have npm (node) installed globally.
 Of course you'll need Git installed too.
-Your server will need to be able to run PHP (minimum required version should be around 5.4 approx)
 2. Clone the repo
 3. Rename ``.env.example`` to ``.env`` and edit the variables as required
-4. Run ``npm install && composer install`` to install all dependencies
+4. Run ``npm install`` to install all dependencies
+5. Run ``node --use_strict app/index`` to start the server on port 5000 (accessible at [localhost:5000](http://localhost:5000)).
+Optionally, consider running nodemon for live reloading
-5. Now run ``gulp`` to start the task.
-Note that this will automatically start a [BrowserSync](http://www.browsersync.io/) instance
+6. Finally run ``gulp`` to start the various tasks.
+This will start a [BrowserSync](http://www.browsersync.io/) instance on port 3000, mirroring the content on the node server above

 ## Styleguide